Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Methods

+For additional validation of the classification performance, the top 50 frequent words were obtained for each of the posts classified as civil and uncivil.\footnote{To obtain the frequent words, all words in the collected posts were made lowercase, English stop words listed in Stopwords ISO (Diaz, 2020) were excluded from them, and the words were lemmatized using WordNetLemmatizer in NLTK (Bird \& Loper, 2004) in Python.
+The top 50 frequent words were then obtained for each category, and letters that should be capitalized were manually capitalized (e.g., COVID).} As shown in Table \ref{frequent_words}, the top 50 words in posts classified as civil (the left column) do not include typical uncivil words, while the top 50 words in posts classified as uncivil (the right column) include some typical uncivil words (words in red and bold).
+This serves as an additional validation of the classification performance.

-The present study used this classifier to classify the collected tweets as uncivil or not, and 1,833,094 out of 8,045,894 tweets (22.78\%) were classified as uncivil.
-This percentage of incivility is similar to the ones reported by previous studies \parencite{Coe2014,Theocharis2020,Trifiro2021}.
+Then, the present study used this classifier to classify the collected posts as uncivil or not.
+As a result, 2,172,839 out of 8,045,894 posts (27.0\%) were classified as uncivil.
+This percentage of incivility is slightly higher than the values reported by previous studies (Coe et al., 2014; Theocharis et al., 2020; Trifiro et al., 2021) .